DigitalOptimizationGroup/abcart-react-example/README.md

 2. Connect your own Stripe account, following the instructions within your dashboard at abcart.io/dashboard.
 3. Copy your api keys from your dashboard to a `.env` file in this application's root.
 See the example below.
 4. Create a token by running the `create-token.js` script in the root of this application: `node create-token.js`.
 Copy the created token into your `.env` file.
 Depending on what you would like to test, you can copy either the `ANONYMOUS USER` token or the `LOGGED IN USER` token.
 5. Run the application with `npm run start`.
+View the application on `localhost:3000`.
 6. The application will show a number of buttons to demonstrate functionality and will expose the application state directly in JSON for your inspection.

+Example `.env` file
 ```
 # abcart application id
 REACT_APP_ABCART_APP_ID=your-app-id